VirochaanRG/MES-Event-Management-System/src/README.md

 ### Database Setup

 In the root folder run `pnpm dbsetup`.
 This should create the database and and push the current schemas into the database as tables.
 You should see some output saying database created or db already exists and then something saying schema pushed.

+#### Database already exists

+If the database already exists and you need to update the schemas so cd int to the src/db folder and run `pnpm generate:simple` and then `pnpm migrate` and it should work.
+You can check if has been created by running `pnpm studio` and seeing if the tables are there.

 ### Running the Web App